Visual AI Takes Quality Control to a New Level

 According to Bloomberg, there is no simple way to recycle a wind turbine, and it is therefore crucial to prolong the lifespan of wind power plants.
 They can be hit by lightning, influenced by extreme weather, and other natural forces.

 That’s why we developed for our customers a system checking the rotor blade integrity and damages working with drone video footage.
 The videos are uploaded to the system, and inspection is done with an object detection model identifying potential problems.
-There are thousands of videos analyzed in one batch, so we build a workstation (with NVidia RTX GPU cards) able to handle such load.
+There are thousands of videos analyzed in one batch, so we built a workstation (with NVidia RTX GPU cards) able to handle such a load.

 Ximilar Advantages in Visual AI Quality Control

-• An end-to-end and easy to use platform for Computer Vision and Machine Learning, with enterprise-ready features.
+• An end-to-end and easy-to-use platform for Computer Vision and Machine Learning, with enterprise-ready features.

 • Processing hundreds of images per second on an average computer.

 • Train your model in the cloud and use it offline in your factory without an internet connection.
-Thanks to TensorFlow, you can use the model on any computer, edge device, GPU cards, or embedded hardware (Raspberry Pi or NVIDIA Jetson connected to a camera).
+Thanks to TensorFlow, you can use the model on any computer, edge device, GPU card, or embedded hardware (Raspberry Pi or NVIDIA Jetson connected to a camera).
 We also provide optimized CPU models on Intel devices through OpenVINO technology.

 • Easily gather more data and teach models on new defects within a day.